 From China Digital Space

-This is a reference to the death of Mao Zedong’s oldest son, Mao Anying.
-Mao, who had studied abroad in Russia, volunteered to fight in the Korean War and was assigned to be Peng Dehuai's Russian translator.
-In violation of military regulations forbidding the lighting of fires during the daytime, Mao Anying lit a fire to cook some fried rice with eggs.
+蛋炒饭 (dàn chǎo fàn): egg fried ricePeng Dehuai’s Russian translator.
+According to legend, Mao Anying cooked fried rice with eggs in the daytime, against military regulation.
 The eggs were a rare delicacy at the time and had been just been sent to Peng Dehuai from Kim Il-sung.
-Apparently spotting the smoke from the fire, an American plane attacked, dropping napalm bombs on the site.
-Unable to escape the burning structure in which he was located, Mao perished in the flames.
+Spotting the smoke from the fire, an American plane dropped napalm on the site.
+Unable to escape, Mao perished in the flames.